AwkwardDev/server/doc/INSTALL.md

 If you use the command line, go inside the build directory, then input the following command:

-    cmake <source directory> PREFIX=<desired install location>
+    cmake <source directory> -DPREFIX=<desired install location>

 If you followed my guideline to place the build directory inside the source directory, `<source directory>` should simply be `..`.

-The whole `PREFIX=` part can be ommited, in which case the install location will default to `C:\Program Files\Silverpine` (usually, I think it uses the `%ProgramFiles%` environement variable internally) on Windows, or `/etc/local/bin/Silverpine` on Linux.
+The whole `-DPREFIX=` part can be ommited, in which case the install location will default to `C:\Program Files\Silverpine` (usually, I think it uses the `%ProgramFiles%` environement variable internally) on Windows, or `/etc/local/bin/Silverpine` on Linux.